 - Think about using business intelligence tools (like SimilarWeb or Alexa) as another way to screen potential affiliates.
 These tools reveal the way applicants operate their channels, as well as the sources of traffic they bring in, and help weed out applicants who raise potential red flags.

-5. Make your program easy for potential affiliates to find, including with SEO
+5. Make your program easy for potential affiliates to find by applying SEO

 Even though you need to be discerning about the affiliates you accept into your program, it’s still important to grow your program and make sure potential affiliates can find the application.
 This is especially important when you first start an affiliate program.

-SEO-optimize your affiliate program application page with related niche keywords and the phrase “affiliate program,” so it can easily be found on Google and through other search engines.
 Consider placing links to the application page on your homepage, in your company newsletter, in other email marketing messages, or on any of your brand’s other marketing channels where you’d like potential affiliates to find you.
+To boost your SEO efforts, consider learning more about determining relevance in link building and ensure that your links are always relevant.

 6. Use affiliate marketing software